 Eleven years ago from the writing of this post I met my best friend, Dayne Stabile, in our high school statistics class senior year.
 Mr. Nin's class for first period.
 There's a lot to say about that class and senior year, but none of which applies to this story.
 Dayne and I occasionally talked in class but it was not until we started college that we started to talk more and more.

 We had a mutual friend named Justin who we hung around with as a trio.
 As we started college in August 2006 we would meet up on campus and occasionally go to lunch, sometimes blowing off class to goof off.
-College right?
-As time passed Justin started getting into some things Dayne and I did not want to be a part of, so we stopped hanging out with him less and less until it was eventually just Dayne and I.
+College, right?
+As time passed Justin started getting into some things Dayne and I did not want to be a part of, so we hung out with him less and less until it was eventually just Dayne and I.

 A few days later I got a text from Dayne telling me he got something.
 I played dumb and asked what to which he replied, "You know.
 I got your letter man.
 Honestly I teared up a little as I read it.
 Thank you."
 It meant a lot to me that I poured my heart out in this letter and he reacted the way he did.

 Today, we are still best friends and recently took a trip to Canada where our friendship grew a thousand times over, something I never thought possible because I thought we were already as close as we could get.
+I am so fortunate to have someone in my life who understands me, supports me, and never lets me down.
+True friends are hard to find these days, but I know I have one in Dayne.
 Below, you will see the letter in its original form as I sent him in 2011 and pictures I have of us from over the years.